iliyi/requirejs.bundles/README.md

 ##introduction
-This extensions add a `bundles()` function on `require` object.
-Passed the deps array to this function, it will automatic set the `config.bundles` for requirejs, so that the dependence will be load in one request.
+This extensions add a `bundles()` function to the `require` object.
+Pass the deps array to this function, it will automatic set the `config.bundles` for requirejs, so that the dependence will be load in one request.

-It works with require.js 2.1.10 and later.
+It works with require.js 2.1.10 or later.

 ##example

 <pre>